 Metagenomic sequencing: paired-end metagenomic sequencing was done on BGISeq-500.
+(2017)

-Data measurement: After regular quality control (trim reads of low quality and remove host reads), using mOTU2 to get mOTU profile.
+How to get mOTU profile: After regular quality control (trim reads of low quality and remove host reads), then processing the clean reads with mOTU2 (a software) to get mOTU profile.

+Notes:

+1, we re-sequenced 293 samples which were used in the study using BGISeq-500 instead of Illumina.